 When you are blog commenting, be sure to mention the author’s name.
 It’s like you are chatting in person.

 “Hi Mudassir, how are you today?
 I love what you wrote about xyx but I agree or don’t agree about xyz.”

 Then add some other information to the post if applicable.
 End with “have a great day or week.”
 Make it more personable with your commenting.
 I try to comment on at least 5 blog posts per day.

 Targeted blog commenting works.

-    Instead, a smarter approach is to pick 20 influencers that are a bit further along in their blogging journey compared to you (but not too much).
+Instead, a smarter approach is to pick 20 influencers that are a bit further along in their blogging journey than you (but not too much).

-    So, gather those names in a spreadsheet and start commenting, ideally, you want to visit and revisit those blog 3 times per week.
+So, gather those names in a spreadsheet and start commenting.
+Ideally, you want to visit and revisit those blogs 3 times per week.
 So 3x 20= 60 comments or about 9 per day.

-    If yes, then you will reap the benefits of blog commenting and that is building genuine connections within your niche.
+By doing so consistently for months, you will reap the benefits of blog commenting, building genuine connections within your niche.